 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, you can expect 40 hours on the field course, 20 hours of reading and thinking about the content and 70 hours of work on assignments and/or test preparation.
+For this course, you can expect two 4 day field courses, 30 hours of reading and thinking about the content for the field course reports and 80 hours of work on field course reports.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).